jeffboichuk/r4ma/docs/04-datatransformation.md

 ```
 **FIND EXAMPLE THAT MATCHES TEXT ABOVE IT**

+***
+SHOULD WE DISCUSS THE VARIANTS OF SELECT?

+The `select_helpers` make it convenient to specify many variables at once without
+having to type them all out individually.

+***

 ## Mutating

 Mutating a variable means changing a variable in place or creating a new variable.